securityguy/DMRcmd/README.md

 6) Click "Save"
 7) Update the DMRcmd config file to use the specified port.
 8) Add the DMR ID (usually 9 digits) and server password into the CMDcmd config file clients section.
-9) Start or re-start DMRcmd to read the new config file (by default dmrcmd.conf)
+9) Start or re-start DMRcmd to read the new config file (by default dmrcmd.json)

 Note that the Homebrew protocol is not supported.
 You must use MMDVM.

 Note that the procedure above adds the IP address and port you have specified to the "Custom servers" section of the server list, so you are free to uncheck advanced mode.

+### Home Assistant Integration

+Actions can trigger Home Assistant scenes and scripts.
+The HA section in the configuration file must be enabled and you must update the URL and TOKEN for your Home Assistant server.

 ### Licence and Disclaimers